Citrix-TechSpecialist/NetScaler-in-AWS-101/EC2/Windows-EC2/README.md

 Click Launch to provision your EC2 Instance.

-* Once you click Launch you will be asked to create or associaate an SSH key pair to the instance.
+* Once you click Launch you will be asked to create or associate an SSH key pair to the instance.
 * This key pair is crucial and the only way to retrieve your machine's username and password credentials for Windows EC2 instances
 * This key pair is also crucial for Linux EC2 instances where this SSH key pair is used to SSH into the machine.
 * Without having the delegated keypair, you may very will be locked out of your instance.